gmreburn/turtlesense/README.md

 Turtle Sense provides the following features:

 - IntelliSense support for TTL (Turtle) files, including auto-completion for keywords, predicates, and entities.
+The file must be recongized as Turtle syntax through that installed language.

 ## Requirements

-There are no specific requirements or dependencies for this extension.
+This extension will only activate when the IDE detects that a Turtle file is opened.
+We recommend installing [Turtle Language Server](https://marketplace.visualstudio.com/items?itemName=stardog-union.vscode-langserver-turtle) to help the IDE recongize the file.

 ## Extension Settings